 Mathematics: applications and interpretation SL and HL are appropriate for students who are interested in developing their mathematics for describing our world and solving practical problems.
 They will also be interested in harnessing the power of technology alongside exploring mathematical models.
 Students who take Mathematics: applications and interpretation will be those who enjoy mathematics best when seen in a practical context.
-This subject is aimed at students who will go on to study subjects such as social sciences, natural sciences, statistics, business, some economics, psychology, and design, for example.
 Mathematics: applications and interpretation emphasises the applied nature of the subject, and also that interpretation of results in context is an important element of the subject.

-The higher level course is equally as demanding as the Analysis and interpretations higher level class, and also requires students to have a strong background in mathematics.
+The higher level course is equally as demanding as the Analysis and Applications higher level class, and also requires students to have a strong background in mathematics.
 However, since the focus is on the application of mathematics, this class places more emphasis on statistics and probability as well as using mathematics to model real-world phenomena.
-Students taking this class will require mathematics in their university studies, possibly within course such as biology, chemistry, economics or business.
+This subject is aimed at students who will go on to study subjects such as social sciences, natural sciences, medicine, statistics, business, some economics courses, psychology, and design, for example.
 Given the demanding nature of this course, it is recommended for students who have taken MYP mathematics extended (or equivalent) in grade 10 and achieved an overall grade of at least a 5, but preferably a 6 or 7.

 The standard level course caters to students with varied backgrounds and abilities.
-More specifically, it is designed to build confidence and encourage an appreciation for mathematics in students who do not anticipate a need for mathematics in their future studies.
+More specifically, it is designed to build confidence and encourage an appreciation of mathematics in students who do not anticipate a need for mathematics in their future studies.
 It is therefore recommended that students should be aware of the general requirements of their university choices before making the decision to choose Applications and interpretations standard level.